View Weinberg Rowena's Obituary on HeraldTribune.com and share memories

 Rowena, Weinberg

 Mother of David (Judi) Weinberg, Robert (Kim) Weinberg, Shelley Henshaw and Leslie (Marc) Benner.
 Grandmother of Stephanie (John) Riviello, Adam (Eileen) Weinberg, Alex Weinberg, Jennifer Weinberg, Joshua Henshaw, Jacob Henshaw and Jillian Henshaw.
 Great grandmother of Max Riviello, Sadie Riviello, Lily Weinberg, and Gabrielle Weinberg.
-Sister of Sharon (Joe) Robinette, Jason (Anne) Hurd, and Bonnie (Sam) Borrell, and sister of the late Ralph (Junaita) Hurd, Darrel (Nelda) Hurd, and Delores (Ollie) Adfield.
+Daughter of the late Ralph and Esther (Hasebrook) Hurd.
+Sister of Sharon (Joe) Robinette, Jason (Anne) Hurd, and Bonnie (Sam) Borrell, and sister of the late Ralph (Juanita) Hurd, Darrel (Nelda) Hurd, and Delores (Ollie) Adfield.

 Rowena dedicated her childhood and adult life to her family.
-She was born in Nebraska and spent her youth in Portland where her father built war ships and in Idaho where she worked alongside her family on a farm known as home.
+She was born in Nebraska and spent her youth in Portland (where the family had arrived on December 7, 1941 and her father worked in the Portland shipyard building Liberty ships and Victory ships) and in Idaho (where she worked alongside her family on a farm known as home).
 After meeting Fred in Washington state, they soon moved to Massachusetts to raise their family.
 Rowena's other great loves were hosting parties, being the life of a party, dancing, twig painting, cruises around the world, playing bridge with lifelong friends, singing along with the greats (Barbara Streisand, Doris Day, Shirley Jones), golfing, and gabbing.
 She instilled in every family member that family was where you find your greatest happiness.
 She was right and we will miss her.

 Published in Herald Tribune from Nov.
 11 to Nov.
 12, 2019